MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/clientcertificateinstall-csp.md

 <!-- Device-SCEP-{UniqueID}-Install-Description-Begin -->
 <!-- Description-Source-DDF -->
 Required for SCEP certificate enrollment.
 Parent node to group SCEP cert install related request.
 NOTE: though the children nodes under Install support Replace commands, once the Exec command is sent to the device, the device will take the values which are set when the Exec command is accepted.
-The server should not expect the node value change after Exec command is accepted will impact the current undergoing enrollment.
-The server should check the Status node value and make sure the device is not at unknown stage before changing children node values.
+The server shouldn't expect the node value change after Exec command is accepted will impact the current undergoing enrollment.
+The server should check the Status node value and make sure the device isn't at unknown stage before changing children node values.
 <!-- Device-SCEP-{UniqueID}-Install-Description-End -->

 <!-- Device-SCEP-{UniqueID}-Install-Editable-Begin -->